kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

    performance will be improved.

 *Note 1:* DUP may exist on more than 1 device if it starts on a single device and another one is added.
-Since version 4.5.1, **mkfs.btrfs** will let you create DUP on multiple devices without restrictions.
+Since version 4.5.1, :command:`mkfs.btrfs` will let you create DUP on multiple devices without restrictions.

 *Note 2:* It's not recommended to use 2 devices with RAID5.
 In that case,